 In the modern world, it is impossible to escape radiation.
 You just need to figure out reliable ways to minimize exposure and ditch EMF emitting devices for safer and healthier alternatives.
 Fitbits happen to fall into this category of gadgets.

-A high-quality EMF Meter is the only way to truly know your level of exposure.
 If that amount is more than what you’re comfortable with after educating yourself on the health risks. just don’t wear it.
+Or you can minimize the exposure by doing things like turning off the heart rate sensor.

 Malka N. Halgamuge, Pineal melatonin level disruption in humans due to electromagnetic fields and ICNIRP limits, Radiation Protection Dosimetry, Volume 154, Issue 4, May 2013, Pages 405–416.